Moringa

 What is the recommended dosage of Moringa?

-The clinically studied dose for Moringa is 2–7 g/day leaf powder; clinical studies typically use 6–8 g/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 2–7 g/day leaf powder; clinical studies typically use 6–8 g/day Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well tolerated at leaf powder doses up to 8 g/day GI discomfort and diarrhea at higher doses Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Moringa is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at leaf powder doses up to 8 g/day GI discomfort and diarrhea at higher doses It may also interact with some medications.
+Moringa is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antidiabetic medications — additive glucose-lowering; monitor blood sugar Levothyroxine — may reduce thyroid hormone absorption; separate by 4 hours Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antidiabetic medications — additive glucose-lowering; monitor blood sugar Levothyroxine — may reduce thyroid hormone absorption; separate by 4 hours If you take prescription medication, check with a pharmacist or doctor before using it.